NexPlayer/Android-SDK/advanced.md

 | Name | Description |
 |---|---|
 |msec| The offset (in milliseconds) from the beginning of the media at which to start playback.
 This should be zero to start at the beginning.
 This parameter will be ignored if content is opened with NEXPLAYER\_SOURCE\_TYPE\_STORE\_STREAMsince the content will be stored instead of played.
 This parameter must be set to a valid value within the seekable range.
 The value of the seekable range can be obtained using the `getSeekableRangeInfo()` API.
 If the content is a live stream, it is recommended to use the LIVE\_VIEW\_OPTION property.|
-|pauseAfterReady| If this value is true, NexPlayer™ will pause just after buffering and before play This parameter will be ignored if content is opened with the NEXPLAYER\_SOURCE\_TYPE\_STORE\_STREAM parameter.
+|pauseAfterReady| If this value is true, NexPlayer will pause just after buffering and before play This parameter will be ignored if content is opened with the NEXPLAYER\_SOURCE\_TYPE\_STORE\_STREAM parameter.
 Note that if this value isTRUE, NexPlayer’s state will be changed to NEXPLAYER\_STATE\_PAUSE when initial buffering is done.
 This could take some time.|

 **Returns**

 The status of the operation.
-This is zero in the case of success, or a non-zero NexPlayer™ error code in the case of failure.
+This is zero in the case of success, or a non-zero NexPlayer error code in the case of failure.

 > **Note** This only indicates the success or failure ofstartingthe operation.
 Even if this reports success, the operation may still fail later, asynchronously, in which case the application is notified inonAsyncCmdComplete.